Blogroll

 While I really enjoyed the book and thought it was a great YA sci-fi novel there is one thing that I would definitely change.
 This first book in the series is definitely heavy on the corporate conspiracy and mystery element but really, really light on the alien portion.
 If I had my way I would definitely put in more aliens and the novel.
 However, it is guaranteed that there will be more aliens in other books in the series.

 Another element that I would've changed was the fact that the secret organization was introduced in the first chapters of the book and then there was a major gap before was reintroduced to the reader.
-During this the reader is not greeted with aliens are shape shifters which could be a big confusing.
+During this the reader is not greeted with aliens or shape shifters which could be a big confusing.

 Overall, I found Invasion a delightful read.
 It was quick, fast paced, filled with interesting characters and a plot line that isn't traditional of other YA novels.
-This is definitely a read for those that are looking for some shape shifting action, some cool teenagers, wine motorcycles and a corporation that is larger than any other corporation who's trying to secretly brainwash people.
+This is definitely a read for those that are looking for some shape shifting action, some cool teenagers, motorcycles and a corporation that is larger than any other corporation who's trying to secretly brainwash people.
 I can't wait to see what happens in the other books in the series.

 Subscribe to: